Sentinel Ridge Trail

 Mosquitoes: mild to moderate.
 Much of the trail is along the top of a bluff and in the woods.

 Bathrooms: Wisconsin Ridge Picnic area.
 None at Green Cloud Picnic Area.
-Bathrooms at boat landing.
+Bathrooms at the boat landing.

 From Point Lookout, southwest to the boat landing, there are a few slopes and one very big hill leading to (or from) the boat landing.
-Level of difficulty at the boat landing hill is 6-6.5
+The level of difficulty at the boat landing hill is 6-6.5

 The trail turns the corner from the southern bluffs of the Wisconsin River to the Mississippi River.
 The trail was not affected by the storm damage of 2008.
 It is one of the original trails of the park and has probably been in existence before the park was named.
 The trail tread is narrow and has small rocks located along the path.

-Sentinel Ridge Trail has several hi-lights along the way: Green Cloud Picnic area, Pigeon Monument, a short accessible nature trail circumnavigating a series of mounds, effigy mounds, interpretive signs, tower of wooden stairs, and, at the trail's end, the Wyalusing State Park boat landing.
+Sentinel Ridge Trail has several highlights along the way: Green Cloud Picnic area, Pigeon Monument, a short accessible nature trail circumnavigating a series of mounds, effigy mounds, interpretive signs, a tower of wooden stairs, and, at the trail's end, the Wyalusing State Park boat landing.